brandonleekramer/biocomplexity/README.md

 ## OSS

-In this project, my colleagues and I used web scraping, APIs and network analysis to analyze the growth of open-source software on GitHub.
+In this project, my colleagues and I used web scraping and network analysis to analyze the growth of open-source software on GitHub.
 These files show my ability to use text analysis tools for restructuring data; using SQL to read, write and restructure data tables; and to conduct basic descriptive analyses on a network of 3 million nodes and 9 million edges.